sankomil/wordle-app/frontend/README.md

 This application is the user interface for the game.
 It consists of a single screen, with limited styling to make the user experience as non-invasive as possible.
 The project consists of the following:

 - App.tsx: File.
 The index page of the application.
 It pulls together the Gameboard and Keypad components
 - hooks: Folder.
 Stores the `useWordle` hook.
-Further explaination on its functionality below
+Further explanation on its functionality below
 - components: Folder.
 Stores the various components required for the game
 - helpers: Folder.
 Stores axios call functions
 - types: Folder.
 Stores the various interfaces and types defined for this project.
 A central repository from where we can easily fetch any relevant type needed for the project

 ## useWordle
 I have opted to create a React Hook for maintaining game state, as well as do any validation.
-I prefer it over a global context, as I only have a single page and thus do not have to worry about state propogation from parent to children to a high extent.
+I prefer it over a global context, as I only have a single page and thus do not have to worry about state propagation from parent to children to a high extent.

 Furthermore, hooks allow me to control which states I make visible, thus allowing me to run functions to update the states, which can then be used by the components for changes to the interface

 ### States
 - guesses: Previous guesses that have been made.
-It stores the validadtion state for each letter for each word
+It stores the validation state for each letter for each word
 - solution: A string state that is only populated when the game ends.
 It is used for showing the solution when the player loses
 - turn: Counts the current turn of the game
 - currentGuess: A string that maintains the current guess that the player is typing